 When you go the extra mile by observing the facts, evaluating their consequences and discerning their outcomes, you are employing the process of critical thinking.
 Critical thinking is the mental process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information to reach an answer or conclusion (dictionary.com).

 It requires an open mind that rejects making conclusions until all of the facts have been collated and considered.
 It does not jump to conclusions based on sketchy information and seriously considers the source of any information.
-When you look at things as they are and don’t deny the existence of things outside of your purview, you have a level playing field for you to actually think about whether
+When you look at things as they are and don’t deny the existence of things outside of your purview, you have a level playing field for you to actually think about whetherthings are beneficial to yourselves and others.

 If something doesn’t feel good to you after you have thought about it considerably, it is your emotional guidance system filtering down information that manifests as feelings that go beyond the logic of critical thinking.
 It is the balance between these two systems that allows you to make the right moves at the right time and with the right people to actualize your purpose.